knative/docs/docs/getting-started/quickstart-install.md

         kind get clusters
         ```

-=== "Using minikube"
+=== "Run the `quickstart` plugin with minikube"

-    1. Install Knative and Kubernetes in a [minikube](https://minikube.sigs.k8s.io/docs/start/) instance by running:
+    1. Install Knative and Kubernetes in a [minikube](https://minikube.sigs.k8s.io/docs/start/) instance by running the following command:

-        !!! note
-            The minikube cluster will be created with 6&nbsp;GB of RAM.
-If you don't have enough memory, you can change to a
-            different value not lower than 3&nbsp;GB by running the command `minikube config set memory 3078` before this command.
         ```bash
         kn quickstart minikube
         ```

+        !!! note
+            The minikube cluster is created with 6&nbsp;GB of RAM.
+If you don't have enough memory, you can change to a different value not lower than 3&nbsp;GB by running the command `minikube config set memory 3078` before this command.

     1. The output of the previous command asked you to run minikube tunnel.
        Run the following command to start the process in a secondary terminal window, then return to the primary window and press enter to continue:

         ```bash
         minikube tunnel --profile knative
         ```

         The tunnel must continue to run in a terminal window any time you are using your Knative `quickstart` environment.

         The tunnel command is required because it allows your cluster to access Knative ingress service as a LoadBalancer from your host computer.